mehuled/kong-plugin-add-header/README.md

-simple kong plugin to add response header (as part of blog on breakpoint debugging kong plugins in lua)
+Setup to build kong plugins with breakpoint debugging in IntelliJ (as part of blog on breakpoint debugging kong plugins in lua)